nautsio/workshop-docker-consul/README.md

-# Automating the modern datacenter
+# Workshop Docker & Consul

-Slides for Mitchell Hashimoto @ Xebia - hands-on session
+Slides for the Docker & Consul workshop.

 ## Requirements